Classic British and Irish flavours star in this delicious store cupboard bacon and cabbage pasta recipe, it is as delicious as it is simple!

 It is often said that the water should be as salty as seawater.

 This is because this is how pasta is seasoned, we do not add salt after it is cooked.
 The pasta itself is not just a vehicle for the sauce or other ingredients as in this recipe.

 All salt is a little different, so you will need to work it yourself.
-I use a good tablespoon of coarse sea salt in around 4 litres of water.
+I use a good tablespoon and a bit of coarse sea salt in around 4 litres of water.

 - Sprig of Thyme